-7. Proceedings before a Disciplinary Committee
+8. Proceedings before a Disciplinary Committee

-The Disciplinary Committee includes a number of CIPFA and independent members and its functions are similar to a tribunal.
+Disciplinary Committees are appointed from members of the Regulatory Panel, which includes a number of CIPFA and independent members.
+The functions of a Disciplinary Committee are similar to a tribunal.

 A Disciplinary Committee will be appointed to consider any complaint referred for a Disciplinary Committee hearing.
 Independent members will be in the majority on any Committee and an independent member will sit as the Committee Chair.